 Why does it do that?
 Because 5-HTP undergoes a chemical reaction in the body to form serotonin, a ‘happy’ brain chemical, and serotonin is stimulating.
 Think of those popular anti-depressants like Prozac, Zoloft and Paxil that increase serotonin levels.
 Eventually, the serotonin breaks down to another chemical called melatonin, a powerful sleep hormone that your brain normally produces when night falls.
 The melatonin is what makes you fall asleep.
 You can also take melatonin all by itself, as this natural hormone declines after the age of 40.

 Can 5-HTP replace Ambien, Lunesta or Sonata?
 No, and sometimes, with very low doses, the supplement can be taken with the drugs but not everyone can do that.
 Ask your doctor what is right for you.
-The Ambient, Lunesta and Sonata increase GABA, they don’t affect melatonin.
+Ambien, Lunesta and Sonata increase GABA, they don’t affect melatonin.

 Glycine- This also helps people suffering with Huntington’s, certain seizure disorders and memory loss.
 Like a blanket of calm, it helps you achieve deeper stages of sleep.
 Unlike most sleeping pills, glycine should not give you a groggy ‘morning hangover’ until noon, nor will it result in dry mouth (very common with diphenhydramine sleep aids).
 Usually two to three grams taken an hour before bed time allows sleep to crawl into bed with you.
 As an interesting aside, research points to glycine’s use as an antibiotic, specifically against H. pylori, an organism associated with ulcers and stomach cancer.
 Even though glycine is found in meat, you won’t get enough of its sleep-inducing effects unless you supplement.
 Capsules are available, but powders may be better if you want to titrate your dose.

 Green Tea- It contains theanine, an amino acid that is relaxing.
-Green tea and it’s other active ingredient EGCG helps to quiet down quinolinic acid which is very active in some of you, and it’s a neurotoxin, and contributes to insomnia.
+Green tea and its other active ingredient EGCG help to quiet down quinolinic acid which is very active in some of you.
+It’s also a neurotoxin, and contributes to insomnia.
 It’s especially high in people with Lyme, but also dozens of other disorders which you can look up on your own.
 I just want you to know that green tea helps to quell this.
-For some people, it creates a heightened alertness and insomnia, so if you try green tea, please drink it early, like around 5 or 6pm, not later because it may cause you to feel alert, and actually cause insomnia.
-For others, it puts them to sleep, but you guys are in the minority.
+For some people, it creates a heightened alertness and insomnia, so if you try green tea, please drink it early, like around 5 or 6pm.
+I don’t advise drinking it much later than that because it may cause you to feel alert, and actually cause insomnia.
+For others, it puts them to sleep, but that’s more the minority.
 I love recommending green tea but like everything, timing and dosage is everything.
 Also, curcumin reduces quinolinic acid, and helps relieve pain too.
 Supplements of that are sold everywhere.